yangangx/cse15l-report-lab3/Lab Report 5.md

 ## Print lines begining with certain character.

-The command will print all lines begining with certain character.
+The command will print all lines beginning with certain character.

 Source: [Link](https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix)